unsignedchar-256/unsignedchar-256/README.md

 |    Languages     | C# (.NET) and C++ (using Microsoft Visual C++)      |

 ### My future plan
+I don't know I will do that or not.
+No one knows!

-  - Public repositories
+1. Public repositories
    > I will make a public repository if I have something useful to share.
 But I guess they will be a garbage, full of bugs, and full of security vulnerabilities.

+2. Contributions
+   > I am pretty afraid of making contributions on other repository now.
+If I made something on your project and I messed up your project, I am sorry because of my mistake.

 ### What are you doing right now?
 Currently, I am learning C++.
 As a person who just started to learn C++, I don't know a lot of C++.

-If I made a commit on your project, I am so sorry if I messed up your C/C++ project.
+___
+That's it!

 <!--
 I love templates!
 So, please do not remove everything below.
 Thank you! :D